Migration studies: Public attitudes

 Migration scholars investigate migrant reception through surveying and studying how host populations understand and respond to immigration.
 This might include feelings concerning refugee reception and support, considerations of multiculturalism and integration, and attitudes towards government policies.
 Frequently, scholars investigate how non-migrant publics consider migrants, this has resulted in a relative lack of scholarship which considers the opposite dynamic.

 Critical border studies

-Critical border studies (CBS) explores alternatives to how territorial borders are currently imagined and operated.
+Critical border studies explores alternatives to how territorial borders are currently imagined and operated.
 Part of this approach means identifying and investigating how borders function, to whose benefit these borders function, and whom such borders affect negatively.
 Scholars associated with critical border studies regard borders as part of a system of performances by which states maintain and exert power over territory; this intersects with understandings of sovereignty and securitization.
 Scholars associated with this branch of migration studies are frequently critical of how states may rely on a monopoly of force to assert governance over given territories, consequently strains of anarchist philosophy, postcolonial thought, and anti-statism are popular within critical border studies.